Pacific Hake

 The Pacific Hake has an elongated compressed body that tapers to a narrow tail base.
 They are metallic silver-reddish with black specks dorsally and transition to silvery-white ventrally.
 The inside of their mouth is black.
 Their head is short, large, and flattened with large eyes and a large mouth equipped with sharp teeth and a projecting lower jaw.
 Their anal fin has 36 to 42 rays; their caudal fin is short and concave; their first dorsal fin is triangular, tall and a short base with 1 spine and 9 to 12 rays; the second dorsal fin is separated from the first and has a long base and is a mirror image of the anal fin and has 1 spine, and 39 to 44 rays; their pectoral fins originate beyond the start of the anal fin; and, their pelvic fins are well-developed and located before the pectoral fins.
 They have 18 to 23 gill rakers.
 They are covered with minute scales.

 The Pacific Hake is a coastal and offshore pelagic schooling species that undergo daily vertical migrations from the surface to depths up to 1,400 m (4,600 feet).
 They are fast growing for the first four years and reach a maximum of 91 cm (3 feet 0 inches) in length and 1.2 kg (2.6 lbs) in weight.
-As of January 1, 2023, the International Game Fish Association world record stood at 1.53 kg (3 lbs 6 oz) with the fish caught by my good friend Chris Wheaton from coastal waters off Loreto, Baja California Sur, in June 2021.
+As of January 1, 2024, the International Game Fish Association world record stood at 5.36 kg (11 lbs 13 oz) with the fish caught in coastal waters within Gonzaga Bay, Baja California, in April 2023.
 They are nocturnal feeders and consume small fish, plankton, and shrimp.
-In turn they are preyed upon by Dogfish Sharks, Sea Lions, and Whales; a new emerging threat is the Humboldt Squid, which have expanded their range and are voracious predators.
+In turn they are preyed upon by Dogfish Sharks, Sea Lions, and Whales; a new emerging threat is the Humboldt Squid, Dosidicus gigas, which have expanded their range and are voracious predators.
 The Pacific Hake migrate northward from July to September into the shallower waters of southern Oregon and return in December to the deeper and more seaward waters off Baja for spawning.
 Reproduction is not well-documented but they are believed to reach maturity between the ages of three and four with each female laying between 80,000 to 500,000 eggs and spawning occurring more than once a year.
 They have lifespans of up to sixteen years.

 The Pacific Hake is a resident of all Mexican waters of the Pacific Ocean.